johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 or download my shader pack which contains all the configs you'll need.

-With our settings so far, we're getting **2&times; integer scaling** with both sliders at 0 --- that's a nice clean starting point.
+With our settings so far, we're getting **2&times; integer scaling** with both sliders at 0---that's a nice clean starting point.
 After some trial and error, I managed to reverse-engineer the magic formula for applying further scaling on top of that: